-If you have an HDInsight cluster with access to Azure Data Lake Storage Gen1, you can use Hadoop ecosystem tools like Distcp to copy data to and from an HDInsight cluster storage (WASB) into a Data Lake Storage Gen1 account.
-This article provides instructions on how use the Distcp tool.
+If you have an HDInsight cluster with access to Azure Data Lake Storage Gen1, you can use Hadoop ecosystem tools like DistCp to copy data to and from an HDInsight cluster storage (WASB) into a Data Lake Storage Gen1 account.
+This article shows how to use the DistCp tool.

 - An Azure subscription.
 See Get Azure free trial.

 - An Azure Data Lake Storage Gen1 account.
 For instructions on how to create one, see Get started with Azure Data Lake Storage Gen1.